 Registering to bid government contacts and establish sole source and group designations may be achieved using guidance in the below articles:

 Hub Zone and Small Disadvantaged Business 8(a) designations are lengthy certification processes.
-The remaining designations in the above table are self-certifying at the Central Contractor Registration (CCR) web site, but are verified by site surveys and bid vetting for each solicitation prior to contract award.
+The remaining designations in the above table are self-certifying at the above government contract registration web site, and are verified by site surveys and bid vetting for each solicitation prior to contract award.

 EARLY REQUIREMENT TARGETING IS THE KEY TO SUCCESS IN SET ASIDE MARKETING